John Eardley Inglis: Family

 He was born in Nova Scotia, the son of John Inglis, the third bishop of that colony and grandson of Charles Inglis (bishop).

 He was married to Julia Selina Thesiger, daughter of Frederic Thesiger, who wrote of her experiences during the siege of Lucknow including extracts from her diary.

 Their children included Rupert Edward Inglis who was an England rugby international, who was killed at the Battle of the Somme in 1916.
 His letters home to his wife from the front were published by his widow after the war.

 Legacy

-Inglis is the namesake of Inglis Street, Halifax, Nova Scotia, which connects with Lucknow Street.
+Inglis is the namesake of Inglis Street, Halifax, Nova Scotia, which connects with Lucknow Street, as well as Inglis County in the Australian state of New South Wales; however, the NSW county system is largely defunct.